Atul99199/Life-Skills/Grit-and-Growth-Mindset.md

 • Effort and perseverance matter more than natural talent for long-term success.

-# Question 4:
-## What are the key points mentioned by speaker to build growth mindset (explanation not needed).
+## Question 4: What does the speaker mention as the key points to build a growth mindset (explanation not needed).
 ### Key Points:

 •Define a specific goal.